ralphbean/presentations/fedmsg-flock13.rst

 It is built on top of `ØMQ <http://zeromq.org>`_.
 There is no central broker and as far as we can tell, no single point of failure.

+Adding it to applications is *lightweight* -- sending is "fire-and-forget".

 ----